vakaee/ai-collections/SMS_TEMPLATES.md

 ```

 **Notes**:
-- Cheque should be made payable to "Brodie Collection Services Pty Ltd"
+- Cheque should be made payable to "[COLLECTION AGENCY] Pty Ltd"
 - Include reference number on cheque memo line
 - Payment takes 5-7 business days to process